reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 A few caveats are in order about my argument.
 Firstly, I will restrict my argument only to affirmative action within the context of the admission practices of colleges and universities.
 Affirmative action is also relevant to the hiring practices of employers and other organizations, but I will ignore these issues in my post here.
 Secondly, when I refer to affirmative action, I will specifically refer to affirmative action based on *race*, i.e. admission policies that give preferential treatment to members of underrepresented racial groups.
 I focus on defending race-based affirmative action because I believe this is the most controversial form of affirmative action.
 Thirdly, my defense of affirmative action is only intended to defend from charges that affirmative action is morally impermissible because it is an unjust form of *racial discrimination*.
 I will argue that, while affirmative action *does* discriminate against the members of overrepresented racial groups, it is not an *unjust* form of discrimination.
 Of course, it is possible that affirmative action should be avoided or banned for other reasons (e.g. perhaps it does not actually benefit the members of the underrepresented racial groups).
 Lastly, my defense of affirmative action consists of defending both the *legalization* of affirmative action (i.e. the government should not ban affirmative action by colleges and universities) and the *moral permissibility* of affirmative action (i.e. colleges and universities are not *blameworthy* for imposing affirmative action policies).

-There are three main justifications commonly invoked to defend affirmative action (Tierney): the compensatory justification, the corrective argument, and
+There are three main argument commonly invoked to defend affirmative action (Tierney): the compensatory argument, the corrective argument, and the diversity argument.
+The compensatory argument states that members of underrepresented racial groups should be granted preferential treatment by colleges and universities to compensate for past or historical discriminati

 Some main arguments: corrective, compensatory, diversity